Mayur-Shiwal/mayurshiwal/README.md

 # mayurshiwal
 My personal website using HTML, CSS and JavaScript.
+This can help beginner to develop a there own portfolio